 DIRECTIONS: In a spray bottle, mix 1 tablespoon of dawn dish soap to 6 ounces of water.
 Spray on the bugs and their eggs.

-Directions to use: Measure 5 ml (1 tsp) neem oil, 2 teaspoon dawn dish soap or other detergent (optional) and 1 liter (1 quart) warm water.
+Measure 5 ml (1 tsp) neem oil, 2 teaspoon dawn dish soap or other detergents (optional) and 1 liter (1 quart) warm water.